eunjs71/disability-in-korean-movies/README.md

 To see our final product and analysis on the data, please visit our [interactive visualization website](https://disability-in-korean-movies.herokuapp.com/) or watch our [demo video](https://youtu.be/3c733rlrjjw).
 Any comments or suggestions are welcome.

 ## 0. About the project
-This project's goal is to explore how disabled individuals has been represented in Korean movies for the past 20 years.
+This project's goal is to explore how disabled individuals have been represented in Korean movies for the past 20 years.
 We first gathered 28 Korean movies which depict characters with disability.
 Then, using [face++](https://www.faceplusplus.com/) face detection API, we automatically detected and identified each character's face emotions.
 The project is in progress to convey our analysis of character emotion and motion data via an interactive visualization website.

 ## 1. About the data
 ### Data collection